-This study is dedicated to the glory of Almighty God, the support of my husband Dr. Lekan
+This study is dedicated to the glory of Almighty God, the support of my husband Dr. Lekan Sanni as well as my children, Ifedayo and Oluwafikayo.

 ACKNOWLEDGEMENTS

 I appreciate God for giving me the opportunity, the zeal, the encouragement and the wherewithal to complete this programme successfully.
 I thank Him for being with me while the programme lasted.